haldonmez/Chronometer/README.md

 # Chronometer
- This is a simple for daily timing and tracking purposes.
+ This is a simple chronometer for daily timing and tracking purposes.
+ I use it for its simplicity and controlability instead of pomodoro timers.